sellerstx1982/pandas-challenge-1/README.md

 6) Creating DataFrames
    * `read_csv('csv_file')`: create dataframe from `csv_file`
    * `df[['col1', 'col2', 'col3']]`: create new dataframe with 3 columns from existing frame.

+To begin, open the wholesale_data_analysis_starter_code.ipynb file in a source code editor that supports Jupyter Notebook.
+Each cell has code that displays an output below the individual cell.
+Use the play button outside the top left corner of each cell to run each cell.
+You can also click inside the cell and press Shift + Enter to run the cell and move down to the next cell.
+The output of each cell displays what the comment requests and uses the Pandas Library of the Python coding language.